 - 11.1 The process followed for completing each audit is set out in Table 2.
-Upon completion of each audit assignment, an Internal Audit report will be prepared that: - Provides an opinion on the risks and controls of the area reviewed, and this will contribute to the annual opinion on the internal control environment, which, in turn, informs the Annual Governance Statement; and

-- Provides a formal record of points arising from the audit and management responses to issues raised, to include agreed actions with implementation timescales; - Prompts management to implement agreed actions within targeted dates; and - Is quality checked by senior officers within Internal Audit prior to circulation. - 11.2 Exit meetings are held enabling management to discuss issued Draft Audit Reports.
+Upon completion of each audit assignment, an Internal Audit report will be prepared that: - Provides an opinion on the risks and controls of the area reviewed, and this will contribute to the annual opinion on the internal control environment, which, in turn, informs the Annual Governance Statement; and - Provides a formal record of points arising from the audit and management responses to issues raised, to include agreed actions with implementation timescales; - Prompts management to implement agreed actions within targeted dates; and - Is quality checked by senior officers within Internal Audit prior to circulation. - 11.2 Exit meetings are held enabling management to discuss issued Draft Audit Reports.
 Accountability for responses to Internal Audit recommendations lies with the Chief Executive, Directors, and Heads of Service, as appropriate, who can either, accept and implement guidance given or formally reject it.
 However, if audit proposals to strengthen the internal control environment are disregarded and there are no compensating controls justifying this course of action, an audit comment will be made in the Final Audit Report, reiterating the nature of the risk that remains and recognising that management has chosen to accept this risk.
 Similarly, if following exit meeting discussions findings, recommendations or audit conclusions are disputed by the client every effort will be made to resolve any situations arising with the relevant directorate.
 In both instances, depending on the severity of the situation and risk, the matter may be escalated upwards to the Chief Executive and drawn to the attention of the Audit Committee.

-TABLE 2: WO RKING ARRANGEMENTS DURING AUDITS Audit Brief Where possible 10 days' notice will be given prior to the commencement of a review, although audits can commence earlier subject to mutual agreement, or where the nature of the work necessitates an immediate start.
+TABLE 2: WOF TABLE 2: WORKING ARRANGEMENTS DURING AUDITS Audit Brief Where possible 10 days' notice will be given prior to the commencement of a review, although audits can commence earlier subject to mutual agreement, or where the nature of the work necessitates an immediate start.
 A brief is produced and agreed with manager(s) prior to the commencement of the review.
 Fieldwork Assignment undertaking including interviews, testing etc. Exit Meeting Held at conclusion of fieldwork, or once draft report has been produced (see below), to discuss issues found (if not already provided during course of fieldwork).
 Draft report A draft report will be produced after audit field work completion.
 A draft report meeting will be arranged with the Head of Service / Line Manager within 10 days of the report issue to discuss and formally obtain management responses.
 This will incorporate acceptance (or not) of actions together with timescales for implementation.
 Final Report Internal Audit incorporates management comments within the report along with agreed timescales to implement any agreed actions.
 The report will be re-issued as a final within 5 days of receiving the response.
 The report will be distributed in accordance with agreed protocols (see Table 4).
 Follow-up Review Audit activities are normally followed up within 6 months of report finalisation, but this can vary depending on target dates for implementation.
 Management is required to provide details of recommendation implementation which may be subject to further detailed review by internal audit.
+It is planned to review the follow up process during 2023/24 and the charter will be updated at this point to reflect any operational change.